 TJCâs new pain management standards are effective January 1, 2018, for all hospitals including psychiatric hospitals.
 As the 2018 surveys unfold, we expect to see significant emphasis on these new requirements.
 The following is a summary of key provisions of the new JCAHO pain management standards.

-LD.04.03.13: Pain assessment and management, including safe opioid prescribing, is identified as an organizational priority for the hospital.
+LD.04.03.13: Pain assessment and management standards for hospitals, including safe opioid prescribing, is identified as an organizational priority for the hospital.
 Specific requirements:

 - Identify a leader or leadership team responsible for pain management and safe opioid prescribing as well as PI activities.

 - Provide non-pharmacologic pain treatment modalities.

 - Provide staff/LIPs with educational resources to improve pain management and safe use of opioid medications.

 - Provide staff/LIPs with information re consultation and referral for patients with complex pain management needs.